 And now, something completely different.
-It seems there is quite a kerfuffle going on in shortwave (AKA HF) pirate land.
+It seems there is quite a kerfuffle going on in Shortwave (AKA HF) pirate land.
 It seems there has been some FCC enforcement action of late, leading to at least one HF pirate being closed down, while some others are pointing fingers at another saying he is a rat, or a rabbit.
 Or something.
 I dunno, it gets a little hard to follow.

 I have written about this in the past; Pirate Shortwave broadcasting.
-It is a very interesting phenomena that compels a person to gather together all the parts necessary, usually at some expense, and assemble a station.
-Further, keying the transmitter and broadcasting without benefit of a license is a violation of federal law, which can bring heavy sanctions.
+It is a very interesting phenomenon that compels a person to gather together all the parts necessary, usually at some expense, and assemble a station.
+Further, keying the transmitter and broadcasting without the benefit of a license is a violation of federal law, which can bring heavy sanctions.
 While most pirate broadcasters seem to get a slap on the wrist, this lax FCC attitude can change.
 There have been several steep fines lately for repeat offenders in the FM band.
-At least on the FM band and somewhat the AM band too, a unlawful broadcaster is assured of some public audience.
+At least on the FM band and somewhat the AM band too, an unlawful broadcaster is assured of some public audience.
 On the shortwave bands, a pirate broadcaster’s audience is limited to only those that are looking for them, which is a very narrow segment of the population.

 The point is, while the deck is stacked against the local or community radio broadcaster, it is still possible to get the word out in a legal way.
 The cost of buying block programming will likely be the same or less than buying all the equipment to set up a pirate station.
 Further, if the programming is compelling, you may get noticed and be able to flip the equation and actually get paid to do it.

 Could you elaborate just a bit on this ‘RF fingerprinting’ concept?